dimitrisstyl7/javaspot-spring-boot/README.md

 # JavaSpot Learning Platform

-This project is developed as a university assignment to help users learn the Java programming language through interactive sections.
+- This project is developed as a university assignment to help users learn the Java programming language through interactive sections.

+- The [insert_data.sql](javaspot/insert_data.sql) file contains sample data that can be inserted to avoid the need to create your own manually.

+- The [videos directory](javaspot/src/main/resources/videos) contains two sample videos for the _"Getting Started with Java Programming"_ chapter (based on the sample data referenced above):
+  - The _"Your First Java Program"_ section.
+  - The _"Data Types and Variables"_ section.

 ## Features